-• 12 large private suites to accommodate patients, their families, and their friends
+• 12 large private suites with room for family and friends

-• Two large family sitting rooms with fireplaces
+• Two large family sitting rooms with books, movies, and cozy fireplaces

-• Comfortable children’s area with toys, games, books, movies, and video games
+• Comfortable children’s area with toys, games, books, movies, video games, and arts and crafts

 • Screened-in porches and landscaped outdoor gardens